 College Access Challenge Grant Program

-The Massachusetts Department of Higher Education (DHE) has announced $835,500 in Massachusetts College Access Challenge Grant continuation funding to Your Plan for College.com/MEFA and to seven regional partnerships.
+The Massachusetts Department of Higher Education (DHE) has announced $835,500 in Massachusetts College Access Challenge Grant continuation funding to seven regional partnerships and a pilot project.
 This federal funding will support the delivery of college access programming to students and families throughout the Commonwealth.

 2014 Massachusetts College Access Challenge Grant Recipients